Neologik-Customer/neo-client-onboarding/CLIENT-GUIDE.md

 - ✓ Creating Storage Account (for certificates)
 - ✓ Configuring permissions

-### 8. Review the Results

-When complete, you'll see a green success message and a summary of what was created.
+### 9. Review the ResultsWhen complete, you'll see a green success message and a summary of what was created.

 Two files will be saved in the same folder:
 - `NeologikConfiguration_[date].json` - Configuration details